Is the stock market having a panic attack or a full-blown breakdown?

 In a note to clients this morning, Brian O’Reilly, head of investment strategy at Davy stockbrokers said that “markets had simply run too far too fast.”
 The valuations put on companies “were looking increasingly stretched even against a good earnings backdrop” and investors had gotten complacent.
 O’Reilly says that there may be more selling to come, but that strong US growth and corporate profitability will underpin the market.

-But wern’t the big swings seen on Wall Street on Monday unusual?
+But weren’t the big swings seen on Wall Street on Monday unusual?

 Yes, very.
 At one stage the Dow Jones Index of leading US shares had lost around 6.25 per cent as it seemed to crash in value in late trading.
 Then it bounced upwards ,before falling to close down 4.6 per cent.
 The nature of the modern trading world – where trades are often driven by computer generated programmes – can sometimes lead to big swings.
 And reports today point to the complex bets placed by investment funds relating to volatility in the market.